Post-Baccalaureate Teacher Certification

 Program Overview

-Graduate credits earned in the initial teacher certificate program may be combined with courses offered through the Master of Arts in Teaching (MAT) Program to earn a 30-credit MAT degree.
-In addition to earning the MAT degree, candidates may apply coursework and credits to other Master's programs, endorsements, and/or professional development certificates offered through the Department of Graduate Education, Leadership, and Counseling.
+Graduate credits earned in the initial teacher certificate program may be applied to the 30-credit Master of Arts in Teaching (MAT) degree.
+In addition to earning the MAT degree, candidates may apply some coursework and credits to other Master's programs, endorsements, and/or professional development certificates offered through the Department of Graduate Education, Leadership, and Counseling in Rider University's School of Education and Human Services.

 Elementary Certificate (K–6)